the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+* Fix - Connect Tribe Commerce Paypal tickets into the share capacity and fix counts in PayPal sales report [109419]

 = [4.10.1] TBD =

 * Tweak - Add a new setting to set a threshold on whether to show the "Display # tickets left" along with a new filter `tribe_tickets_left_threshold` [119910]